 What program options does Lynchburg College offer in the area of nursing?

-There are four unique programs that students can pursue as nurses or future nurses.
+There are three unique programs that students can pursue as nurses or future nurses.
 First, we offer the four year baccalaureate bachelor's degree in nursing.
 Second, we offer undergraduate transfer options for individuals who are coming to Lynchburg College for initial training in nursing.
-Third, we now offer the RN>MSN program for individuals who are already registered nurses but do not have the bachelor's degree in nursing.
-Fourth, for those who already have their bachelor's degree in nursing, we have the MSN program with emphases in clinical nurse leader and nursing education.
+Third, for those who already have their bachelor's degree in nursing, we have an MSN program with a clinical nurse leader emphasis.

 What are the requirements for the MSN program?

 The clinical nurse leader program requires 37 semester credits of graduate work.
 The program may be completed in 18 months, and cohorts begin every fall.